mcordes/ralliotta/README.md

 I'm an end user, how do I use this?
 -----------

 The easiest way is to use our hosted version at [https://ralliotta.com](https://ralliotta.com).
-It's *FREE*, secure and give you instant access to your existing Rally data.
+It's *FREE*, secure and gives you instant access to your existing Rally data.

 The other option is to run this application locally using docker like so: